37chandler/tm-twitter-api/README.md

 # Working with the Twitter API

 ## Jordan's Introduction
 Tweepy can be used to gather all sorts of information from Twitter.
-In the notebook, `Pulling Descriptions with Tweepy`, I have laid out ways to gather follower information as well as Tweets containing a certain key phrase or Twitter handle.
+In the notebook, `Pulling Data with Tweepy`, I have laid out ways to gather follower information as well as Tweets containing a certain key phrase or Twitter handle.
 One thing to keep in mind while going through the notebook is that Twitter only allows so many pulls per fifteen minute periods, so if you are choosing to grab followers from accounts